-In addition to the investment in InnovaQor's Series B Preferred Stock resulting from the sale of HTS and AMSG to InnovaQor in June 2021 (see Notes 1 and 13), at June 30, 2022 and December 31, 2021, the Company had related party receivables resulting from working capital advances to InnovaQor of approximately \$0.8 million and \$0.4 million, respectively.
-On July 1, 2022, the related party receivable from InnovaQor was converted to a note receivable as more fully discussed in Note 15.
+In addition to the investment in InnovaQor's Series B-1 Preferred Stock resulting from the sale of HTS and AMSG to InnovaQor in June 2021 (see Notes 1 and 13), at September 30, 2022 and December 31, 2021, the Company had a note receivable/related party receivable resulting from working capital advances to InnovaQor of approximately \$1.0 million and \$0.4 million, respectively.
+The balance at September 30, 2022 of \$1.0 million includes amounts due under a note receivable as discussed below.